lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The screenshot illustrating the plot parameters for the distribution of the TNO's diameters.

-Clicking on the "Apply" button will result in the plot showing the distribution of TNO diameters extracted via your query.
+2..8.
+Click on the "Apply" or "OK" button.
+This will result in the plot showing the distribution of TNO diameters extracted via your query.

 .. figure:: /_static/portal_tut03_step02e.png
     :width: 600